boncz/PenguinsHockeyAnalysis/README.md

 *Insert Visuals & Key Findings Here*

 ### Comparative Analysis: HBK Line vs. Crosby and Malkin
-A crucial aspect of our investigation was comparing the performance of the HBK Line with that of Sidney Crosby and Evgeni Malkin.
+A crucial aspect of this investigation was comparing the performance of the HBK Line with that of Sidney Crosby and Evgeni Malkin.
 Here's a glimpse of how their statistics stacked up against each other:

 *Insert Visuals & Key Findings Here*

 ### Statistical Basis for HBK Line's Impact
-Delving into advanced statistics, we uncovered a compelling statistical basis supporting the claims that Kessel, Hagelin, and Bonino were the driving force behind the Penguins' victories:
+Delving into advanced statistics, I uncovered a compelling statistical basis supporting the claims that Kessel, Hagelin, and Bonino were the driving force behind the Penguins' victories:

 *Insert Visuals & Key Findings Here*